-These include Moody's Investors Service, Inc., Standard and Poor's Corporation and Fitch Investors Service.
+These include Moody's Investors Service, Inc., S&P Global and Fitch Investors Service.
 Rating agencies appraise, analyze and monitor the credit quality of a bond issuer.
 These firms provide credit ratings for use by retail and institutional investors to gauge the credit risks inherent in the bond issue.
 The fee for the rating service is paid by the issuer and based on the issue size, type, and complexity.